On this page

 Due to a high level of competition in recent years, late submissions will not normally be considered.

 If you think you will have any problems with the form, the deadline, or any other aspect of submitting a proposal, please contact us before the deadline.
-Submissions by other means or after the deadline should not be considered accepted until or unless they have been acknowledged by the Programme Coordinator.
+Submissions by other means or after the deadline should not be considered accepted until or unless they have been acknowledged by the Programme Manager.

-The board will decide which presentations to accept for Autscape and will inform everybody who has made a proposal of their decision by Monday 28th April 2025.
+The board will decide which presentations to accept for Autscape and will inform everybody who has made a proposal of their decision by Monday 25th May 2026.

-Remember, all proposals must be received by Monday 31st March 2025.
+Remember, all proposals must be received by Friday 1st May 2026.